Joseph-Gill/tax-backend/Readme.md

 # Django Social Media Backend Template
+Please make sure you keep the code style consistent when working on this project.
+If you are using an Intellij editor you can use the upload the `Propulsion.codestyle.json` to `Editor > Code Style > Python`
 ## Usage
 1.Change HOSTNAME to your hostname in the nginx conf file for deployment.